Financial Data Breach Statistics for 2024

 (Statista)

-Since the number of stolen records has dropped, it seems that American government agencies and companies across all industries have taken this problem more seriously.
+The number of stolen records has dropped in recent years, and it seems that American government agencies and companies across all industries have taken this problem more seriously.
 A decade ago, only 35.7 million files were stolen annually.

 Experts predict spending on cybersecurity training for staff will reach $10 billion by 2027.